WebAhead/master-reference/coursebook/week-UX/preparation.md

 ### Students

-Go away and think about what you want to build within the scope of a 2 week build.
+Go away and think about what you want to create within the scope of a 2 week build.
 If you want to pitch ideas then choose something you really know about - be the product owners / experts.

 When you pitch be prepared to talk for 5-10 minutes about: